-2. Nazarene Consortium
+1. Nazarene Consortium

 MVNU allows students to cross-register with a participating member of the Nazarene Consortium (host institution).
 Students take classes at and live on the campus of the host institution.
-MVNU will bill students a \$500 administrative fee, MVNU's tuition and technology fee, and the host institution's room, board, and fees.
-Students pay a non-refundable \$250 application fee, which is applied to the program cost.
-Students who participate in this program continue to receive MVNU financial aid, up to the value of MVNU tuition.
+MVNU will bill students a \$500 administrative fee, and the host institutions room, board, and fees, all of which goes to the host institution.
+Students must apply for cross-registration through the Center for Global Engagement, which includes a non-refundable \$250 deposit which is applied to the program cost.
+Students who participate in this program may continue to apply MVNU endowed scholarships, external scholarships, and federal aid, up to the value of MVNU tuition.
 Additional information is available in the Student Financial Services Office.

-3. MVNU-Affiliated
+2. MVNU Affiliated

 Students may earn MVNU credit by participating in OCS programs offered by other institutions.
 Typically, these programs are sponsored by the CCCU.
 Non-CCCU programs require prior approval by MVNU before a student can make application.
-Participation requires an application process and prior approval by MVNU.
-Students are charged MVNU's tuition and technology fee, along with an OCS program fee that is comprised of a \$1500 fee plus a semester's cost of MVNU room and board.
-Students pay a non-refundable \$250 application fee, which is applied to the program cost.
-Students are responsible for costs associated with travel and/or transportation to/from the program site.
-Students who participate in this program continue to receive MVNU financial aid, up to the value of MVNU tuition.
+Participating in any MVNU-affiliated program requires an application process through the Center for Global Engagement prior to applying.
+The application includes a \$250 nonrefundable deposit, which is applied to the program costs.
+MVNU will bill students the affiliate's program fee.
+Students who participate in this program may continue to apply MVNU endowed scholarships, external scholarships, and federal aid, up to the value of the affiliate's program fee.
+There are also external scholarship opportunities (e.g., Gilman Scholarship) for which a student may apply.
+Please visit MVNU's Center for Global Engagement for more information about these funding opportunities.